 Do your vehicles tow trailers or caravans?
 If they do, you should consider towing policy cover.

 If you only have a few vehicles in your fleet, it may be cheaper for you have individual policies for each of them rather than insurance for all of them.
 One of the reasons for this is no claims discounts.
 Fleet insurance policies don’t typically offer no claims discounts because when multiple vehicles are insured the chances of there being a claim is high.
-You may find that if you can get a no claims discount on one or more of your vehicles, it may be cheaper to have individual policies on them rather than a single fleet insurance policy.
+You may find that if you can get a no claims discount on one or more of your vehicles, it may be cheaper to have individual policies on them rather than a single fleet policy.

 It may be easy to go for the maximum level of cover on your insurance, but this is unlikely to be the cheapest form of cover.
 If the value of your fleet is relatively low, third party car insurance may be the best option because the value of the vehicles doesn’t warrant having comprehensive coverage.
 If you don’t allow employees’ family or friends to drive your vehicles, don’t pay for cover for them.
 Taking the time to tailor an insurance policy to your precise requirements could save you money in the long run.

-Just as with standard car insurance, the security of your vehicles is important when it comes to the cost of fleet insurance.
+Just as with standard car insurance, the security of your vehicles is important when it comes to the cost of fleet cover.
 Consider where your vehicles are parked overnight and think about how you could make them more secure.

 The first is dashboard cameras.
 If you can install dashboard cameras to your vehicles, many insurers will look favourably on this and reduce the cost of your fleet cover.

 The second is telematics devices.
 Telematics devices monitor drivers’ habits so you can check they aren’t driving too fast or for too long and take action if they do.
 Some also have accident sensors which can help when trying to find out if an accident was an employee’s fault or not.